Five takeaways from the final weekend before the election

 Democrats push back on crime

 Throughout much the election, Republicans have sought to appeal to suburban voters by pointing out rising crime in cities led by Democratic mayors and states led by Democratic governors.
-President Donald Trump repeated his frequent calls to impose the death penalty for any convicted drug dealers.
-Meanwhile, in the past, he’s accused Mr Fetterman of wanting to legalize all drugs and baselessly said that Mr Fetterman took them himself.
+Mr Trump repeated his frequent calls to impose the death penalty for any convicted drug dealers.
+Meanwhile, in the past, he’s accused Mr Fetterman of wanting to legalise all drugs and baselessly said that Mr Fetterman took them himself.

 “I think it's I think it's so important that we do not yield the narrative,” Ms Lee told The Independent on Sunday before a door-knocking event with Senator Bernie Sanders on Sunday.
 “And if we're going to be serious about keeping our community safe and serious about eradicating racism within our criminal justice system, then we can't we can't lose sight of that when the when the going gets tough.”